sheelarani/-datasciencecoursera/RepData_Assessment1/PA1_template.md

    After replacing the missing values, the mean and median of the total number     os steps taken during per day are, **1.0766189\times 10^{4}** and **1.0766189\times 10^{4}**.

-   The mean and median values are unchanged after replacing the missing values    with the mean across each day.
-This means, that my assumption didn't eschew the data distribution and hence not changing any conclusion derived from this dataaset.
+   The mean value is unchanged after replacing the missing values with the mean across each day.
+This means, that my assumption didn't eschew the data distribution.
+Now, the medain is closer to mean, which means the data distribution is more even.
+This is not changing any conclusion derived from this dataaset.
 The histogram is also showing very similar data distribution.

 ## Are there differences in activity patterns between weekdays and weekends?